alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-A few years ago I attended the Sloan Sports Analytic Conference where one of the moderators raised a question that stuck with me: "What about coaches?"
-The analytics community has long been caught up in developing performance metrics for players, totally ignoring the coaching effect.
-It had become clear to me, from watching and playing sports professionally, that some coaches are able to elevate individual and team performance *far more* than others.
+One of the moderators at the Sloan Sports Analytics Conference raised a question that stuck with me: "What about coaches?"
+We've been long caught up in measuring the performance players, totally ignoring the coaching effect.
+It had become clear to me, from watching and playing basketball professionally, that some coaches are able to elevate individual and team performance *far more* than others.
 But the analytics community has yet to come up with a metric that systematically studies that.
 So, I've set out to fill this gap.

 The project started as I was completing my graduate studies in economics, during which I happened to read a number of academic papers on sports economics.
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760)  on the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two reasons: